leancodepl/exampleapp/backend/src/Infrastructure/LeanCode.AuditLogs/README.md

 - actor executing changes
 - object changes

+## Dependencies

+`LeanCode.AuditLogs` depend on `IdentityTraceAttributesMiddleware` from  `LeanCode.OpenTelemetry` - if this middleware is not configured, then the `ActorId` will be always set to `null`.

 ## Configuration

 The package do not require extra work from the user other than initial configuration.
 In order to collect audit logs